 Ah, the mystery of petals.
 Towards the end of my walk I found myself ambling along a stretch of sidewalk covered with pink ones.
 They had fallen from a saucer magnolia tree, which nevertheless was still grandly laden with flowers.
 The next day, at home, I gave a bit of thought to those and the other petals that I’d encountered in Chestnut Hill.
 So many already were off their trees, even though the trees had been in blossom for less, probably, than two weeks.
 Seems a shame that the great flowering-tree show comes and goes as quickly as it does.
 If its design had been left up to me, I’d have commanded that it last for two months or more.
 A magnificent extravaganza, it’s worthy of that, without question.

 Not long after stepping through the carpet of magnolia petals, I found myself back on the block where I’d parked my old Civic.
 I liked the way my car looked, demure and cute despite the large blotches on its trunk and roof, as it waited patiently for me in front of a small, adorable cherry tree.
 The tree’s bone-white blossoms contrasted righteously with the Honda’s deep green paint.
 A photograph of the scene cried out to be taken.
 A few minutes later I got into the Honda and made my way back to the burbs.
 A flowery excursion had come to its end.

 P.S.
 I’m indebted to Karen Flick, landscape manager at Philadelphia’s Awbury Arboretum.
 I’m a nincompoop when it comes to flora.
 I sent some of my photos to her, and she identified the trees for me.

-(Don’t be shy about adding your comments or about sharing this article)
+(Don’t be shy about adding your comments or about sharing this article.
+Sharing buttons are below.)

 (If you click on any photo, a larger image will open in a separate window)